balena-io/docs/shared/flashingOsToBootMedia/_default.md

 Etcher will give you a little ping! when it's done, and safely eject the {{ $device.bootMedia }} for you.

-__Note:__ You can burn several {{ $device.bootMedia }}s with the same `.img` file and all the devices will boot and provision into your application's fleet.
+__Note:__ You can burn several {{ $device.bootMedia }}s with the same `.zip` file and all the devices will boot and provision into your application's fleet.
 You can also disable the auto-ejecting or write validation steps from the Etcher settings panel.

 [wikihow_format]:http://www.wikihow.com/Format-an-SD-Card
 [wikihow]:http://www.wikihow.com/Main-Page